tiepdotme/marabesi.com/_posts/2018-01-29-30-days-of-vim-1-week-after.md

 As I can't use the home row to navigate yet, to search a string in a file, I would say, is one of the best things to use in vim (which I've been using a lot).
 VScode uses the combination of `CMD + F` on MAC, while Vim uses the `/` followed by the desired string.

+The second type of search is a bit trickier compared to searching for a string in the current file.
+Vim has different approachs to search a string through files and directories, for me, `vimgrep` is the one I ended up using the most.
+VScode turns it simpler than vim though, you just type `CMD + SHIFT + F`.